ElliesWorld/Mini_Dashboard/README.md

 # Library Online
-## TypeScript Weather with Book Search Application
+## TypeScript Book Search Application with Weather

-A TypeScript based application that integrates weather book recommendations with a book search system using two APIs and async programming patterns.
+A TypeScript application that integrates weather book recommendations with a book search system using two APIs and async programming patterns.

 ## Features